dgwynne/wslv/README.md

 probably make more sense to have MQTT inject LVGL events directly rather than pretend to be hardware peripherals.

+## But why?

+I have a long term plan to get something like a Sonoff NSPanel Pro or a Tuya T6E based board running OpenBSD instead of the crippled and likely to be an abandonware version of Android that they ship with. wslv would be the basis for the user interface they provide.

+While LVGL and wscons provide the user interface, MQTT will allow it to interact with other hardware or visa versa. eg, pressing a button widget on an LVGL interface could send an MQTT message to tell another device or Home Assistatn to do something, or a ZigBee remote (like the IKEA 5 button remote) could be used as an encoder to nagivate an LVGL based interface.

+Also, I'm an idiot and make up work for myself.

 ## To Do

 - map wskbd key codes before sending them to LVGL